GWT: Scalable Optimizer State Compression for Large Language Model Training

 \section{Introduction}

-Large Language Models (LLMs) have made remarkable strides since the release of ChatGPT \cite{Brown2020LanguageMAgpt3}.
-Their promising performance and scalability have led to rapid adoption across a range of interdisciplinary fields, including science \cite{boiko2023autonomouschemical, matthews2024leveraging_nmi_protein, mendez2024mole}, medicine \cite{ferber2024cancerllm, mischler2024contextualbrain_nmi, qiu2024towardsmedicine, wu2024leveraging_mole_nmi}, and policy-making in biology \cite{hofmann2024airacist}.
+\IEEEPARstart{L}{arge} Language Models (LLMs) have made remarkable strides since the release of ChatGPT \cite{Brown2020LanguageMAgpt3}.
+Their promising performance and scalability have led to rapid adoption across a range of fields \cite{Vaswani2017AttentionIA,Radford2019LanguageMAgpt2,Touvron2023Llama2O,liu2024deepseek}.
 The impressive capabilities of LLMs arise from their vast number of parameters and the massive datasets used for training.
 However, training these models imposes significant demands on the optimizer, with Adam \cite{Kingma2014AdamAM} emerging as the most commonly used optimizer due to its fast convergence, robustness, and considerable experimental results.

 Despite these advantages, Adam's memory requirements present a major drawback.
 Specifically, it consumes twice the memory of the model itself (as illustrated in Figure \ref{fig:visualization_memory_usage}), making memory usage a key bottleneck in LLM training.
 For instance, pre-training a LLaMA 7B \cite{Touvron2023Llama2O} model requires approximately 58GB of GPU memory: 14GB for model weights, 14GB for gradients, 2GB for activations, and 28GB for Adam optimizer states under BF16 precision \cite{zhao2024galore}.
-When the model size exceeds 100B parameters, as with GPT-3 \cite{Brown2020LanguageMAgpt3} (175B parameters), the additional memory overhead from Adam can exceed 700GB, requiring at least 9 additional NVIDIA A100 80GB GPUs.
+When the model size exceeds 100B parameters, such as GPT-3 (175B parameters) \cite{Brown2020LanguageMAgpt3}, the additional memory overhead from Adam may exceed 700GB, requiring at least 9 additional NVIDIA A100 80GB GPUs.

 Given the high costs of training LLMs, methods that reduce the batch size or use larger GPUs quickly become unsustainable.
 To mitigate these issues, many studies have focused on optimizing memory usage in LLM training.
 A promising solution is low-rank training \cite{hu2021lora, zhao2024galore}, which has made significant progress in alleviating memory constraints.
 These memory-efficient methods can be broadly classified into two categories: weight-based and gradient-based approaches \cite{Chen2024FiraCW}.
 Notable examples include Low-Rank Adaptation (LoRA) \cite{hu2021lora} and Gradient Low-Rank Projection (GaLore) \cite{zhao2024galore}.